-3.10 Bench Testing the Air Locker
+3.11 Bench Testing the Air Locker

-To test the Air Locker , when 620kPa [90 PSI] shop air is applied to the seal housing tube, the Air Locker should engage.

-Check all fittings and the seal housing for air leaks.
+I to test the Air Locker, when 620kPa [90 PSI] shop air is applied d to the seal housing tube, the Air Locker should engage. ☐ Check all fittings and the seal housing for air leaks.
+Rotate the differential carrier by turning the ninion flange whilst